realA10001986/Time-Circuits-Display/README.md

 If the SD card holds a file named "hour.mp3", this file will be played every hour, on the hour.
 This feature is disabled in night mode.

 If the SD card holds files named "key3.mp3" and/or "key6.mp3", these files will be played if you hold the "3"/"6" key for 2 seconds.

+**External switch and button**

+The software supports a switch connected to IO13 (active low) to act as a fake "power switch".
+If this option is enabled, the device will power-up, initialize everything, but stay quiet and dark.
+Only when the fake "power switch" is activated, the device will visually "power up".
+You can also fake "power off" the device using this switch.
+Fake "off" disables the displays, the audio (except the alarm) and the keypad.

+Furthermore, a button switch can be connected to IO14 (active low).
+This button triggers a re-entry from a time travel and plays the respective sequence.
+The button must be pressed for 200ms to be recognized.